samiMazari/DataScience/Tools for Data Science/Languages of Data Scienc/Introduction to R Language.md

 -  companies that use R include IBM, Google, Facebook, Microsoft, Bank of America, Ford, TechCrunch, Uber, and Trulia.
 R has become the world’s largest repository of statistical knowledge.

  As of 2018, R has more than 15,000 publicly released packages making it possible to conduct complex exploratory data analysis.
 R integrates well with other computer languages like C++, Java, C, .Net, and Python.
 Using R, common mathematical operations like matrix multiplication give immediate results.

+# Summary :
+- The Open-Source Initiative (OSI) champions open source, while the Free Software Foundation (FSF) defines free software.
+- Python is open source, and R is free software.
+- R language’s array-oriented syntax makes it easier to translate from math to code for learners with none or minimal programming background.
+- And R has become the world’s largest repository of statistical knowledge.